Declaration of pest or nuisance:

 The County’s Ag.
 Service Department, as a certified government agent, sells strychnine bait products to farmers for the control of Richardson’s Ground Squirrels.
 The program runs in the spring when they first emerge on into the summer.
 Spring is the best time to use baits when food sources are scarce.
 Check in the spring for availability and pricing.

 The County of St. Paul has services available to remove beavers that cause flooding to farmland and or property.
-Licensed blasters will remove dams for land for a $50.00 / quarter application fee and an additional $50.00 / dam.
-Beaver dam removal application form.
+Licensed blasters will remove dams for a $200.00 / dam.
+Beaver dam removal application form

 Over the past few years the Agricultural Service Boards (ASBs) and Alberta Agriculture and Rural Development (ARD) have been working cooperatively to control, with the hopes of eradicating, wild boars at large throughout the province.
 When running at large, these animals pose a threat to the safety of people and property and as such have declared a pest under the Agricultural Pests Act.